Manny Harris: Bahçeşehir Koleji S.K. (2018–2019)

 On December 14, Harris signed with Bahçeşehir Koleji S.K.

 NLEX Road Warriors (2019)

 On October 17, 2019, Harris joined the NLEX Road Warriors of the Philippine Basketball Association for the PBA Governor's Cup.
 In his PBA Debut, Harris had an impressive statline of 45 points, 5 rebounds and 4 assists in a win 117–111 win over Columbian Dyip.

-Hapoel Helon (2020)
+Hapoel Holon (2020)

 On December 10, 2019, Harris signed with the Shandong Golden Stars of the Chinese Basketball Association.
 He parted ways with the Golden Stars after the CBA season was postponed due to the coronavirus outbreak.
 On February 9, 2020, Harris signed with Hapoel Holon of the Israeli Premier League for the rest of the season.

 On February 15, 2020, he made his debut in a 90–86 win over Hapoel Tel Aviv, recording 22 points and four rebounds off the bench.
+He played three games for the team., averaging 22 points, 6.7 rebounds, and 3.3 assists per game.